 Tropes and How to Break Them

-We all have the romance tropes that we love.
+We all have our favorite romance tropes.
 I am a sucker for the “friends to lovers” trope.
 I also love a good “fake relationship” story.

-But the problem with tropes is that they are overdone.
-There’s nothing wrong with them inherently; someone out there will love it.
+But the problem with tropes is that they're overdone.
+Don't get me wrong, there’s nothing wrong with them inherently; someone out there will definitely love it.
 But as writers, we want to strive for original ideas.
 I asked a couple of my indie author friends how they turn romance tropes on their heads.

 Pinar Tarhan offered some great advice: “When you are writing romance, think of everything you hated in every romantic plot or subplot you’ve read and watched.
 Avoid these.
 Reverse situations.
 Reverse gender.”